Shingles immunisation programme: information for healthcare practitioners

 Individuals who have not received shingles vaccination before because the live vaccine (Zostavax) was contraindicated due to an underlying medical condition or treatment, should be re-assessed and offered the Shingrix vaccine if they meet the eligibility criteria.

-Patients aged 80 years and above
+Patients aged 80 years of age and above

-The Shingrix vaccine is available via the routine immunisation programme for immunocompetent individuals up to the 80th birthday.
+Shingrix vaccine is available via the routine immunisation programme for immunocompetent individuals up to the 80th birthday.
 Where an individual has turned 80 years of age following their first dose of Shingrix, a second dose should be provided to complete the 2 dose schedule.
 Immunocompetent individuals will no longer be eligible to receive the second dose once they have reached their 81st birthday.

 For severely immunosuppressed individuals there is no upper age limit for starting or completing the 2 dose course but individuals should be offered the vaccine as soon as they become eligible to provide protection as early as possible.